 The resultant biogas is predominantly methane (60%), with the rest being carbon dioxide and trace elements of other products such as hydrogen sulphide, nitrogen, and oxygen.

 Through a process called biogas upgrading, biogas becomes a nearly pure methane known as biomethane.
-Biomethane is essentially interchangeable with natural gas and can be seamlessly blended into existing gas networks and appliances without modification.
+Biomethane is interchangeable with natural gas because it has the same chemical properties, allowing it to be seamlessly blended into existing gas networks and used with appliances without modification.

-The difference is that biomethane is carbon-neutral, making it an effective method of decarbonising homes, businesses and industry.
+The difference is that when processed and cleaned biomethane is carbon-neutral, potentially making it an effective method of decarbonising homes, businesses and industry.

 • Why is biomethane considered a renewable energy source?